-No Minimum Account Requirements
+Minimum Account Requirements

-MFA does not impose a stated minimum fee or minimum portfolio value for participation in the Program.
-Certain Independent Managers may, however, impose more restrictive account requirements and varying billing practices than MFA.
+MFA does not impose a stated minimum fee or minimum portfolio value for starting and maintaining an investment management relationship.
+Certain Independent Managers may, however, impose more restrictive account requirements and billing practices from the Firm.
 In these instances, MFA may alter its corresponding account requirements and/or billing practices to accommodate those of the Independent Managers.